MissusMeesecks/Stagecoach/README.md

 ## Why

-Plenty of cards write their alternate greetings as sequels ("two weeks later…") rather than alternatives.
+Many cards write their alternate greetings as sequels ("two weeks later…") rather than alternatives.
 Picking one means a fresh chat with none of the history.
 Stagecoach lets you play them in any order, in one chat.

 ![Stagecoach panel on a demo card: a three-stage route (Slow ranch dusk, Fences repaired, Hearthside evening), currently on stage 2 with a scene-change note queued for the next reply.
 Each later stage has its own "Way in" transition style.](docs/img/stage-editor.png)